-Renton School District (Wash.) uses the IHT ZONE heart rate monitor to teach high school students to develop fitness concepts that will serve them as adults.
+Renton School District (Wash.) uses IHT ZONE heart rate monitors to teach high school students to develop fitness concepts that will serve them as adults.

 heart rate monitors